Resources and Environment

 The key risks and opportunities associated with resources and environment are summarized in the table of materiality page (Materiality, Risk, Opportunity).
 While these are largely common across the consolidated group, though individual PCGs do have different focus areas and action priorities that reflect the local maturity of their improvement journeys.

-Waste recovered (recycled, reused) increased by 14.9 pp to 45.7% of total waste generated.
+Waste recovered (recycled, reused) decreased by 5.4 pp to 40.3% of total waste generated.

 offset by improved efficiencies through implementation of waste recovery improvement initiatives,